ceford/cefjdemos-data-jdm-help-en/articles/languages/languages-edit-content-language.md

 ### Details Tab

-- **Title.** The name of the language as it will appear in the lists.
+- **Title** The name of the language as it will appear in the lists.
-- **Title in Native Language.** Language title in the native language.
+- **Title in Native Language** Language title in the native language.
-- **Language Tag.** Enter the language tag â€“ example: en-GB for English (en-GB).
+- **Language Tag** Enter the language tag, for example: en-GB for English (en-GB).
 This should be the exact prefix used for the language installed or to be installed.
-- **URL Language Code.** Language Code for this language.
+- **URL Language Code** Language Code for this language.
 This Language Code will be included in the site URL.
 Note the Language Code must be unique among all the languages.
-- **Image.** Select from the available images for this language when using the "Use Image Flags" Language Switcher basic option.
+- **Image** Select from the available images for this language when using the *Use Image Flags* Language Switcher basic option.
-- **Status.** Available options are Published, Unpublished, Trashed.
+- **Status** Available options are Published, Unpublished and Trashed.
 - **Access**.
 The viewing Access Level for this item.
-- **Description.** Enter a discription for the language
+- **Description** Enter a description for the language.
-- **ID**.
-This is a unique identification number for this item assigned automatically by Joomla.
+- **ID** This is a unique identification number for this item assigned automatically by Joomla.
 It is used to identify the item internally, and you cannot change this number.
 When creating a new item, this field displays "0" until you save the new entry, at which point a new